-More generally, adults can expect to spend approximately 15 hours completing Level A, 25 hours completing Level B, and 30 hours completing Level C, and 25-30 hours completing Level D.
+More generally, adults can expect to spend approximately 15 hours completing Level A, 25 hours completing Level B, and 30 hours completing Level C. We anticipate Level D taking an adult 25-30 hours to complete.

-Q. What if I have a question or run into a problem?
+Q. What if we have a question or run into a problem?